 Over and above the normal exchange rate and transfer fees, many service providers will offer you a deal to transfer through them – especially if you send or receive money overseas regularly.

-If you need to send or receive money overseas, and would like further information on the services we offer our customers, then please contact your nearest Travel Money NZ store – our FXperts will be more than happy to answer questions, provide you with today’s rates or set up a transfer for you.
+If you need to send or receive money overseas, and would like further information on the services we offer our customers, check out your nearest Travel Money Nz store.
+Our FXperts will be more than happy to answer questions, provide you with today’s rates, or set up a transfer for you.

 +Bank fees mentioned were sourced on 22.02.2017 from BNZ, ASB and Westpac websites.

 * Fee limits vary depending on country and amount.
 Fee provided is an indicative price only.
 For up to date pricing for your country and amount of choice please visit the cost estimator.
 In addition to the transfer fee, a currency exchange rate may also apply, MoneyGram also makes money from currency exchange.
 MoneyGram and the Globe are marks of MoneyGram.
 All other marks are the property of their respective owners. ©2017 MoneyGram.*Full Terms and Conditions apply.
 Please see our website for full details. http://www.travelmoney.co.nz/international-transfer/moneygram/loyalty/terms